FriedWingis/nuxt-tailwind/README.md

 ## 👨🏻‍💻 About the project

 - <p style="color: red;">This is a personal website I created to enhance my web development skills.
-Built with the NUXT framework, it showcases a focus on modern, scalable practices like server-side rendering, static site generation, and modular design.
+Built with the Nuxt framework, it showcases a focus on modern, scalable practices like server-side rendering, static site generation, and modular design.
 This project reflects my commitment to clean, maintainable code and serves as both a learning tool and a portfolio piece.</p>

 ## 🚀 Technologies